qhv1/CS1632_Fall2020/exercises/4/README.md

 * If monkey #1 catches the banana, the system shall display the number of rounds it took for Monkey #1 to catch the banana and then the program shall exit.

-* At each round, the current status of who is doing the throwing and who is catching shall be displayed, along with the round number (which should start at 1).
-It should use the following format: "Round 1: Threw banana from Monkey (#54 / ID 223546) to Monkey (#27 / ID 223519)"
+* At each round, the current status of who is doing the throwing and who is catching shall be displayed, along with the round number (which shall start at 1).
+It shall use the following format: "Round 1: Threw banana from Monkey (#54 / ID 223546) to Monkey (#27 / ID 223519)", where #54 and #27 are the monkey numbers, and 223546 and 223519 are the monkey IDs.

-* Each monkey has an ID; this ID shall remain constant.
-For instance, Monkey #5 shall always have ID 223497, and Monkey #160 shall always have ID 223652.
+* Each monkey shall have an ID; this ID shall remain constant.
+For instance, Monkey #54 shall always have ID 223546, and Monkey #27 shall always have ID 223519.
 Any changes to the code should not modify the ID value.

 Sample runs are shown in the [sample_runs.txt](sample_runs.txt) file.
 For those of you who are interested, MonkeySim is a simulation of the Collatz